by Sam Greenwood

-The best way to find out what your client can do is through a fitness test, so you can identify strengths and weaknesses and create a custom training plan to develops their skills.
+The best way to find out what your client can do is through a fitness test, so you can identify strengths and weaknesses and create a custom training (like HIIT workouts) plan to develops their skills.

 While these tips may seem like common sense, you’d be surprised how many trainers forget that they are dealing with real people.
 Follow these five rules and concentrate on helping your clients become fitter, healthier and full of life.

 Sam Greenwood has worked in the fitness industry for over 30 years and he has invented several pieces of equipment that are used in sports around the world.
 Sam is also the founder of Amaven, an online platform that helps Personal Trainers deliver better workouts based on their client’s strengths and weaknesses.